What is cerebral palsy (CP)?

 Doctors may think your child has CP if your child is:

-The doctor usually does an MRI of your child’s brain to check for certain brain abnormalities.
+The doctor usually does an MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
+A computer records changes in the magnetic field around your body.
+The computer then uses... read more of your child’s brain to check for certain brain abnormalities.
 An MRI is a scan showing detailed pictures.
 However, there is no test that tells for sure whether your child has CP.

 There's no cure for CP.
-However, your doctor and therapist can do many things to help your child move around better, including:
+However, your doctor and therapist may recommend many things to help your child move around better, including:

 Arm or leg braces to help with muscle control and walking